 20 million pints of beer are enjoyed in the UK every day – so why shouldn’t you pull some of them?
-We met Kirk from Tilt in Birmingham who gave up his job at the tax office, got together with his mate Richard, and opened an independent pinball pub.
+Kirk Sadler in Birmingham gave up his job at the tax office, got together with his mate Richard, and opened an independent pinball pub, Tilt Brum.
 How hard is it to open a bar?
 Let’s find out.

 What were the key factors to Tilt’s success?

 Kirk and Richard had been to brilliant craft beer pubs in London, Manchester and a dozen other cities, but there were no serious options in Birmingham – so they realised there was a direct demand to satisfy.

 The Birmingham beer scene was familiar to Kirk and Richard as they were serious beer enthusiasts themselves.
 They also knew that a growing number of people were looking for a bar that served craft beer and high-quality coffee.